Financial Aid Handbook and Student Aid Guide - Important Disbursement Information

 Important Disbursement Information

 To receive ﬁnancial aid funds, students must be enrolled in coursework required for their educational program.
-Changes in your enrollment may result in a reduction or cancellation of your ﬁnancial aid award.
+Changes in enrolled credits may result in a reduction or cancellation of the ﬁnancial aid offer.
 It is the student’s responsibility to drop classes they are no longer attending.

-- 5 or fewer credits = One-Quarter time
+- 5 or fewer credits = One-Quarter Time (Reduced Financial Aid Payout)

 - Direct Deposit